torczuk/springsamples/README.md

 * spring for android
 * ...

-and one of them is Spring Framework
+many [others](https://spring.io/docs/reference) and one of them is Spring Framework

 ```
 The Spring Framework provides a comprehensive programming and configuration